 The Journal seeks to include articles of interest with law review quality content.
 However, not being a law review, the Journal appeals to a broad base of readers with a flexible presentation.
 Combining both sports law and entertainment law in one publication, article topics are varied and touch on all aspects of law as applied to sports and entertainment.
 Authors range from student writers to law school professors to attorney practitioners.
-The Section has an ongoing relationship with South Texas College of Law, which through the stewardship of Professor Andrew T. Solomon, provides the Recent Case of Interest and the Bibliography.

 All submissions are considered.
 Articles should be practical and scholarly to an audience of Texas lawyers practicing sports or entertainment law.
 As general guidelines, articles should be no more than twenty-five typewritten, double-spaced, 8 ½” x 11” pages, including any endnotes.
 Endnotes must be concise, placed at the end of the article, and in Harvard “Blue Book” or Texas Law Review “Green Book” form.
 Please submit articles via e-mail in Word format to email@example.com.

 Once an article is submitted, the Journal does not request any additional authorization from the author to publish the article.
 Due to the number of submission and the number of potential publications in the marketplace, it is nearly impossible to monitor publication of submission in other publications.
 It is up to the author to assure that we are notified should there be any restrictions on our use of the article.
 This policy has been implemented to assure that our Journal does not violate any other publication’s limitation on republication.
 The Journal does not restrict republication, and in fact encourages, submission of an author’s article to other publications prior to or after our election to publish.
 Obviously the Journal will make the appropriate attribution where an article is published with permission of another publication, and request such attribution to the Journal if we are the first to publish an article.